mathigon/textbooks/content/sequences/content.md

 ---

+In the following month you would have 13 couples of rabbits: the 8 ones from the previous month, plus 5 new babies.
 Can you detect a pattern in this sequence of numbers?
 If we keep on going like this, how many rabbits will there be after a year?

 {.todo} The number of rabbits in a particular month is [[sum of the two previous numbers|twice the previous number]].